nikolaioak/soubor/README.md

 # Getting Started with Soubor

-A file renamer using electron and react.
+A file renamer using electron.

-# Use rules to rename files
+## Use rules to rename files

-# Clear file names and replace them
+## Clear file names and replace them

-# Helpful on large directories with a convention
+## Helpful on large directories where you want to apply a convention